• Skip to primary navigation

 Household Special Waste Union County sponsors free programs to collect household hazardous waste such as aerosol cans, antifreeze, batteries, caustics, corrosives & cleaners, fire extinguishers, fluorescent bulbs, gasoline, mercury switches, motor oil & oil filters, oil based paints, oil based varnishes, pesticides & herbicides, pool chemicals, thermostats, and tires.
 Air conditioners, refrigerators, and other “white goods” are not accepted.
 For more information, including dates & locations, visit http://ucnj.org/recycling or call the Union County Bureau of Recycling at 908-654-9890.

-Mobile Paper Shredding The Township will host two paper shredding events on April 6th and October 5th from 9 a.m. to 1 p.m. at the Municipal Pool parking lot (44 Morrison Road).
+Mobile Paper Shredding The Township will host 3 paper shredding events on April 5th, September 6th, December 6th from 9 a.m. to 1 p.m. at the Municipal Pool parking lot (44 Morrison Road).
 Take advantage of this service in order to help prevent identity theft, destroy confidential documents and save trees by recycling.
 Union County also sponsors free mobile paper shredding events.
 Dates & locations are announced in the Spring at http://ucnj.org/recycling.

 Electronics Recycling & E-Waste Due to a statewide ban, electronic items such as computers, televisions, monitors, phones, speakers, etc. must be recycled and can no longer be placed curbside for pick up.
 Residents will be able to bring these electronics to the Municipal Pool parking lot (44 Morrison Road) for recycling on Monday, Wednesday & Friday 7:30 AM to 11:30 AM during vegetative Waste Drop off.
 Styrofoam is also accepted.